Silvia Fernández de Gurmendi: President of the International Criminal Court, 2015-2018

 In early 2015, Fernández was elected president of the court for a term of three years.
 Her two vice-presidents, also appointed for three-year terms, were Joyce Aluoch and Kuniko Ozaki.
 With the office of the Prosecutor of the International Criminal Court held by Fatou Bensouda, four of the court’s most influential legal positions were held by women.

 In August 2015, Fernández decided to reopen a hearing into whether to take action against Kenya over allegations it obstructed investigations into its President Uhuru Kenyatta, arguing that the appeals chamber had failed to properly assess the role of prosecutors and that errors prevented it "from making a conclusive determination".

-President of the International Criminal Court's ASP, 2021-
+President of the International Criminal Court's ASP, 2021-2023

 In December 2020, the Assembly of State Parties elected her as President of the Assembly of State Parties for the twentieth to twenty-second sessions.
-Her term started in February 2021.
+Her term ran from February 2021 to December 2023.